Devbimb/Book-Supplier-App/README.md

    * More hands on coding skills
    * Researchiing more into book management systems

  * Screenshots showing postman requests and the output from the API<br>
    This is as shown in section 12 of the contents<br>
- * Screenshots showing postman requests and the output from the API<br>
-   This is as shown in section 12 of the contents<br>
  * Screenshots of Database to prove that data is being persisted<br>